Trump unveils Middle East peace plan with two-state solution, tunnel connecting West Bank and Gaza

 They also argue that the Trump administration’s moves to relocate the embassy and recognize Israeli sovereignty over the Golan were important confidence-building measures that led to this plan.

 The Palestinians, though, refuse to even speak to Trump, saying he's biased in favor of Israel, and they are calling on Arab representatives to reject the Tuesday event at the White House.
+While Trump and Netanyahu were giving their comments, Palestinian leaders were meeting in the West Bank to discuss the plan.

 The Palestinian leadership also has encouraged protests in the West Bank, raising fears that the announcement in Washington could spark a new round of violence.
 Ahead of the announcement, the Israeli military said it was reinforcing infantry troops along the Jordan Valley.